DarkAutumn/triforce/README.md

 This project was built using Python 3.10.
 You may also have to install `libgl1-mesa-glx` to use `run.py`.

 This repo does include a set of pre-trained models.
-Once the Zelda rom is in place, simply run `./run.py` to see the model play game.
+Once the Zelda rom is in place, simply run `./run.py` to see the model play the game up through the end of the first dungeon.
+(It does not usually win.)

 ![run.py output](./img/run.png)